Ridout Road parliamentary debate: Public officers with access to privileged information must make declaration before renting govt properties

 SLA VALUER DID NOT KNOW PROSPECTIVE TENANT WAS MR SHANMUGAM

-Mr Teo said that in the case of No. 26 Ridout Road, the guide rent of the original land area of 9,350sqm was established by SLA's Valuer as S$24,500.
+Mr Teo said that in the case of 26 Ridout Road, the guide rent of the original land area of 9,350sqm was established by SLA's valuer as S$24,500.

 Mr Shanmugam had initially offered a rental of S$25,000 per month, based on his property agent's advice.

-"SLA counter proposed a rental of $26,500 and this was agreed," said Mr Teo.
+"SLA counter proposed a rental of S$26,500 and this was agreed," said Mr Teo.

-Mr Teo also highlighted that the SLA Valuer did not know the identity of the prospective tenant and only learnt that the tenant was Minister Shanmugam after the matter was reported in the media.
+Mr Teo also highlighted that the SLA valuer did not know the identity of the prospective tenant and only learnt that the tenant was Mr Shanmugam after the matter was reported in the media.

 ON THE GUIDE RENT